 Global Exploratory/Development Grant

-Full-time tenured or tenure line faculty members may submit proposals for grants that will reimburse up to $15,000 in expenses associated with initiating exploratory or ongoing research projects with international collaborators.
+Full-time tenured and tenure-track Dartmouth faculty members may submit proposals for grants that will reimburse up to $15,000 in expenses associated with initiating exploratory or ongoing research projects with international collaborators.

 The Global Exploratory/Development Grant offers up to $15,000 in funding to support eligible Dartmouth faculty members who are conducting collaborative research projects with international scholars.
 Funds may be used to cover travel-related expenses for Dartmouth researchers, to bring international collaborators to Dartmouth, or both.
 Multiple visits over the course of a year (in compliance with visa restrictions) would be an acceptable use of the funds.
 The maximum length for projects under the Global Exploratory/Development Grant is 18 months.

 Projects should result in tangible research outcomes, such as joint publications, joint workshops/symposia, patent applications, co-edited anthologies, or other collaboratively produced projects.
 Producing and submitting a collaborative grant proposal to an external funding entity is also an acceptable outcome.
 It is expected that budgets will be commensurate with the scope of activities proposed and number of investigators involved.

 Global Exploratory/Development proposals are reviewed twice each year, with up to four total awards per year.
 Submission deadlines are the first week in October and the first week in April.
 Notice of the deadlines will be posted on the Global Dartmouth website and in Vox Daily.

 Allowable expenses include economy class airfare and ground transportation, lodging, meals, outgoing visa-related costs, and costs associated with demonstrated research activities (e.g., fees for access to archives).
 Global Exploratory/Development Grants do not fund:

 - Travel to or attendance at conferences or symposia